Bethany Public School’s Enrollment Information

-- The application process is a two-step process.
+- The application process is now a single-step process.

 Bethany Public School Board Policy

 Student Transfers: Subject to certain exceptions provided for by law, the transfer of a student from the district in which the student resides in District shall be granted at any time during the school year unless the requested transfer exceeds the capacity of the grade level sought for each school site within the District.
 District’s Board will meet by the first day of January, April, July, and October each year to establish the number of transfer students the school has the capacity to accept in each grade level for each school site within the District.
 The district’s capacity will be published on District’s website and reported to the State Department of Education (“SDE”).
 The District review each grade level capacity prior to each quarter and those current numbers are shown in a link at the top of this page.